DaniTheHack3r/Headless-Autopwn/README.md

-# HTB Validation Autopwn
+# HTB Headless Autopwn

-This is an attempt to write an autopwn for the HTB machine Validation.
+This is an attempt to write an autopwn for the HTB machine Headless.
 To reproduce this exploit successfully, you must be connected to the box through a vpn.

 Steps to reproduce: